DavidFBakker/BIXPlugins/README.md

 # BIXPlugins
-Some random plugins for home automation
+Some random plugins for home automation.
+I mainly am working on BixLIFXConsole

 ## BixLIFXConsole
 this console app simply controls your LIFX bulbs.
 It listens on a http port to control the lights.
 It listens on all IP address on port 9105